Car Insurance Refunds: How They Work

 Track the Refund Timeline

 Most insurers issue refunds within 10 to 30 days of the cancellation date.
-If yours hasn't arrived, contact your insurer's billing department.
-If you don't get a response, your state's department of insurance can escalate the complaint and enforce refund timelines.
+If yours hasn't arrived, contact the billing department.
+If there's no response, your state's department of insurance can escalate and enforce the timeline.

 5. 5